josh4364/outfit_studio/README.md

 model-jeans.fbx

 when imported into unity, both will have the same armature so you can use stuff like modular avatar or vrcfury to merge the armatures and attach the outfit.

+## Updates
+* Added gather textures option to allow toggling off gathering all model textures and moving them to the export folder under a textures sub folder
+* Added include base toggle that allows including the base body meshes in the outfit exports if you want to create bulk exported avatar exports where each fbx is the whole avatar with the outfit